Price’s Missouri Expedition

 Following the Union victory at the Battle of Mine Creek, Price’s Army of Missouri stopped to rest on October 28th about two miles south of Newtonia, Missouri, where another battle had been fought two years before.

-While the weary Rebel soldiers rested, Major General Blunt, commanding a federal cavalry division numbering about 1,000 men, caught up with them.
-As Blunt’s two brigades approached, Price ordered Brigadier General Joseph Shelby’s mounted infantry division to hold the Yankees back as the rest of the Confederate army resumed their retreat.
+While the weary Confederate soldiers rested, Major General Blunt, commanding a federal cavalry division numbering about 1,000 men, caught up with them.
+As Blunt’s two brigades approached, Price ordered Brigadier General Joseph Shelby’s mounted infantry division to hold the Union forces back as the rest of the Confederate army resumed their retreat.

 After the two forces established lines, Shelby seized the initiative and attacked.
-Holding a numerical advantage, perhaps as large as two to one, the Rebels drove the Yankees about 200 yards back across a cornfield.
+Holding a numerical advantage, perhaps as large as two to one, the Confederates drove the Federals about 200 yards back across a cornfield.
 There, the Union resistance stiffened and held.

 At about 5 p.m., Blunt, whose men were running low on ammunition, was preparing to withdraw when reinforcements commanded by Brigadier General John B. Sanborn arrived from Fort Scott.
 Sanborn’s men nearly doubled the size of the Union force.